SPDMark: Selective Parameter Displacement for Robust Video Watermarking: Background

-{\bf Post-hoc methods}: VideoSeal~\citep{videoSeal} embeds watermarks after generation using a lightweight U-Net and ViT extractor, aided by differentiable augmentations and codec simulation.
-While effective for compression, its post-generation nature adds latency and cannot leverage generative priors. \texttt{SPDMark} differs from the above methods by learning a fixed dictionary of low-rank basis shifts that can be \emph{dynamically composed per frame} according to arbitrary binary messages, enabling efficient multi-key watermarking with per-frame control and no retraining. \texttt{SPDMark} is also computationally efficient because it avoids inversion entirely.
+Since video watermarking requires preserving both spatial imperceptibility and temporal coherence, extensions of image watermarking approaches have been proposed for videos. \textbf{Noise-space methods}: VideoShield~\cite{VideoShield} perturbs the initial diffusion noise and decodes messages via DDIM inversion, enabling tamper localization but incurring high computational cost and remaining vulnerable to temporal manipulations such as frame reordering.
+VideoMark~\cite{VideoMark} adds per-frame pseudo-random noise with error-correcting codes to improve matching, but still inherits the fragility and overhead of full inversion. \textbf{Model fine-tuning methods}: LVMark~\cite{LVMark} jointly trains a modified latent decoder and 3D extractor, achieving strong robustness but modulating all layers uniformly, which limits per-frame control and harms visual quality.
+VideoSignature (VidSig)~\cite{VideoSignature} freezes perceptually sensitive layers (PAS) and adds a temporal alignment module, but embeds a single fixed signature rather than frame-specific messages. \textbf{Post-hoc methods}: VideoSeal~\cite{videoSeal} embeds watermarks after generation using a lightweight U-Net and ViT extractor, aided by differentiable augmentations and codec simulation.
+While effective for compression, its post-generation nature adds latency and cannot leverage generative priors. \texttt{SPDMark} differs from the above methods by learning a fixed dictionary of low-rank basis shifts that can be \emph{dynamically composed per frame} according to arbitrary binary messages, enabling efficient multi-key watermarking with per-frame control and without per-key retraining. \texttt{SPDMark} is also computationally efficient because it avoids inversion entirely.